Trapped! (TV series): Trapped! (2007–2009)

 Each contestant is given an earpiece receiver, or "Whisper Clip," that they must wear during the competition.
 Each floor of the tower poses a different challenge to the team, demonstrated by Wiley while the Caretaker provides instructions through both live commentary and pre-recorded voiceover.
 Before each challenge begins, one contestant is informed by The Voice, via their Whisper Clip that they have been chosen to act as a "Saboteur," and must try to make the team fail without being detected by the others.
 Throughout each task, The Voice guides the Saboteur via the Whisper Clip attached to their ear, advising them of the best way to successfully sabotage each task.

-If the team passes the challenge, the Saboteur becomes trapped on that floor and the others move down through the tower.
-If the team fails, each contestant casts one vote as to the Saboteur's identity; the one who receives the most votes becomes trapped, whether or not they were the Saboteur.
+If the team passes the challenge, the Saboteur automatically becomes trapped on that floor and the others move down through the tower.
+If the team fails, each contestant casts one vote as to the Saboteur's identity; the one who receives the most votes becomes trapped, regardless of whether or not they were the Saboteur.
 A "draw straws" box is used in the event of a tie, and the one who draws the shortest straw is trapped.

 The last two contestants compete in "The Fight for Freedom," a timed quiz consisting of alternating questions that tests their recall of the events of the episode.
 When time runs out, the high scorer wins the game and uses the Key of Freedom to leave the tower.